D-Robotics/hobot_codec/README.md

 ## Compilation

-Support compiling on X3 Ubuntu system and using docker cross-compilation on PC.
+Support compiling on RDK Ubuntu system and using docker cross-compilation on PC.

-### Compilation of X3 version on X3 Ubuntu system
+### Compilation of X3 version on RDK Ubuntu system

 1. Confirm the compilation environment

-- X3 Ubuntu system is installed on the board.- The current compilation terminal has set the TogetherROS environment variable: `source PATH/setup.bash`.
+- RDK Ubuntu system is installed on the board.- The current compilation terminal has set the TogetherROS environment variable: `source PATH/setup.bash`.
 Where PATH is the installation path of TogetherROS.
 - ROS2 compilation tool colcon has been installed, installation command: `pip install -U colcon-common-extensions`

 2. Compilation: